matos-pedro/Shock_Tunnel_Calculator/paper.md

 With a simple and efficient interface, the STT Calc quickly provides essential information for interpreting shock tunnel experiments, facilitating both analysis and test planning.

+# Acknowledgements

+The authors gratefully acknowledge the PROPHIPER program for its financial support and contribution to advancing hypersonic research and capabilities in Brazil.
+The authors would also like to thank the researchers and technicians from the Aerothermodynamics and Hypersonics Division for their support and assistance.

 # References